10 Jun 2021

 Quotes for the scope of works

-Mann says an essential part of the claims process is working with your insurer to agree on the scope of work required and quotes for the repairs or replacements of property or belongings after the damage has been done.
+Mann says an essential part of the claims process is working with your insurer, who will agree on the work needed.
+This includes quotes for the repairs or replacement of property or belongings after the damage.

-“This step is critical because once we understand what’s required – including costs – we can start the work to return our customers to the situation they were in prior to the incident they experienced,” he adds.
+“This step is critical because once we understand what’s required – including costs – we can start the work to return our customer to the situation they were in before the incident,” he adds.

-We have an established panel of licenced builders, repairers and assessors to respond to our customers when they need us most.
+We have an established panel of licensed builders, restorers, repairers and assessors to help our customers when they need it most.

-“Insurance companies deal with different tradespeople on a daily basis and so we have the experience and the knowledge about who should do the work for you, whether it be builders, plumbers, smash repairers or other professionals,” Mann says.
+“Insurance companies deal with tradespeople on a daily basis, so we understand who to contact to do the work for you, whether it be builders, plumbers, smash repairers or other professionals,” Mann says.

 “We have contractual obligations with our suppliers to ensure we see the right outcomes for customer service, the quality of repairs and the cost so we can control premiums,” he adds.